ronyshaji/Snake-Game/README.md

 A new class `speedcontrol` is created inside the `speedcontrol.h` file in order to get the input from the user for the game difficulty selection.
 This class has public and private member variables and methods.

-- **In speedcontrol.cpp**
+- **In speedcontrol.h/cpp**
-  Added a new class speedcontrol with public and private attributes
+  Added a new class speedcontrol with public and private attributes  [Link](https://github.com/ronyshaji/Snake-Game/blob/6fc26205aaa1f5237e8a5fe3d4b774af2f2ea044/src/speedcontrol.h#L8)

 - **In snake.h**
-  Modified the constructor of class Snake to accept a new argument (speedcontrol *control) Initialise the member functions of class speedcontrol using the object.
+  Modified the constructor of class Snake to accept a new argument (speedcontrol *control)  [Link](https://github.com/ronyshaji/Snake-Game/blob/6fc26205aaa1f5237e8a5fe3d4b774af2f2ea044/src/snake.h#L14)
+  Initialise the member functions of class speedcontrol using the object.
+[Link](https://github.com/ronyshaji/Snake-Game/blob/6fc26205aaa1f5237e8a5fe3d4b774af2f2ea044/src/snake.h#L49)

 - **In game.cpp**
-  Modified the order of the parameter list of Game class constructor Initiliase the memory dynamically inside the Game class constructor for the speedcontrol class object
+  Modified the order of the parameter list of Game class constructor  [Link](https://github.com/ronyshaji/Snake-Game/blob/6fc26205aaa1f5237e8a5fe3d4b774af2f2ea044/src/game.cpp#L10)
+  Initiliase the memory dynamically inside the Game class constructor for the speedcontrol class object  [Link](https://github.com/ronyshaji/Snake-Game/blob/6fc26205aaa1f5237e8a5fe3d4b774af2f2ea044/src/game.cpp#L11)

 ### Memory Management